cetinsangu/githubsearcher/README.md

-# Github Searcher | Search for a Github user and see nearly everything about the searched user!
+# [GitHub Searcher](https://www.githubsearcher.cetinsangu.com) | Search for a Github user and see nearly everything about the searched user!

 > Github Searcher is a simple app to help you track of Github informations.
 You could see the latest repositories, followers, following, most used languages, starred repositories, forked repositories, subscribing repositories of the searched user.